ChaudharyAshu/Infinite-Share-App/README.md

   <li>Scan the QR code to access page on any other device</li>
   <li>Click on "Choose File" button and select all you want</li>
   <li>Hit Upload button</li>
-  <li>Your file will be saved in a folder "My Space\Received" in the same folder as JRE</li>
+  <li>Your file will be saved in a folder "Infinite Share\Received" in the same folder as JRE</li>
 </ul>
 <h5 >->Steps to share files in network</h5>
 <ul>